Building the Workforce of the Blue Economy

 PROGRAM COST

 Tuition is covered, but applicants must fill out the FAFSA form.
-Details will be provided in the upcoming mandatory information session on August 5, 12, 14, and 21.
+Further details will be provided in a mandatory virtual information session (dates TBD).

 For more details: